upday/upday.github.io/_posts/blog/2016-04-15-subscribe_on.md

 ## RxJava: subscribeOn vs observeOn

 One of the strongest aspects of RxJava is the simple way to schedule work on a desired thread using either ``subscribeOn`` or ``observeOn``.
-Understanding how each one works is crucial.
+While they seem simple enough at a glance, understanding how they work is crucial to achieving your desired threading assignment.

 ### observeOn: